What we treat

 If anything we’ve just said struck a chord with you, we get it—losing weight can be super tough, especially when you’re trying your best but aren’t getting results.

-You’ll get weekly medication, like Mounjaro or Wegovy, plus support from our coaches and access to an app to follow your progress, as part of our weight loss programme.
+At Voy, you’ll get weekly medication, like Mounjaro or Wegovy, plus support from our team and access to an app to follow your progress, as part of our weight loss treatment.
 And we’ll be right here with you the whole time, cheering you on!
 Find out if you’re eligible by filling out this short form.
 We’ll let you know within minutes.

 Arrone, Louis J., et al. “Continued Treatment with Tirzepatide for Maintenance of Weight Reduction in Adults with Obesity.”
 JAMA, vol. 331, no. 1, 2023, pp. 38–48. pmc.ncbi.nlm.nih.gov/articles/PMC10714284/.